andrekolodochka/ogn/OGN-receiver-setup.md

   </details>

 <details>
-  <summary>Download rtlsdr-ogn.conf file into /etc directory and overwrite the existing file</summary>
+  <summary>7.
+Download rtlsdr-ogn.conf file into /etc directory and overwrite the existing file</summary>
+  Again, this step is specific to my set up, the name and location of your configuration file rtl-sdr-ogn.conf refers to is likely to be different.

   ```
   sudo wget -P /etc -O rtlsdr-ogn.conf https://raw.githubusercontent.com/andrekolodochka/ogn/main/rtlsdr-ogn.conf